Manhattan University: Athletics

 Manhattan University's rowing program holds much history, as well.
 It is one of the original 8 founding members of the Aberdeen Dad Vail Regatta, the largest collegiate regatta in the United States.
-The race attracts over one hundred colleges and universities from the U.S. and Canada and thousands of student-athletes on the second Saturday of May.
+The race attracts over 100 colleges and universities from the U.S. and Canada and thousands of student-athletes on the second Saturday of May.
 The team's coach, Allen Walz, along with the football coach at the time, Herbert M. Kopf, served as stewards to the regatta.
 In 1936 and 1938, Manhattan was one of two teams competing in the regatta, the other being Rutgers, on the Harlem River.
 Both the men's and women's teams still compete in the Dad Vail Regatta today, as well as in the MAAC Championships, N.Y.
 State Championships, and Knecht Cup.
 The women's team became Division I in 2015, while the men's team has remained at the club level.
 The women's team currently trains out of Overpeck County Park under Head Coach Alex Canale while the men's team has moved to Glen Island Park under Head Coach Kate Hickes.
-The women's rowing team won the Fall Metropolitan Championship (hosted by Iona College) in the fall of 2018 and the Spring Metropolitan Championship in the spring of 2019, making it the first time in program history that the Jaspers have won either of those titles.
+The women's rowing team won the Fall Metropolitan Championship (hosted by Iona College) in the fall of 2018 and the Spring Metropolitan Championship in the spring of 2019, making it the first time in program history that the Jaspers had won either of those titles.

 Manhattan's men's lacrosse program became Division I in 1997.
 They have qualified for the MAAC tournament 7 times (2000, 2002, 2004, 2005 and 2008–2010).
 In 2002, the Jaspers went undefeated in the MAAC (9–0) and won the MAAC Championship.
 They finished with an 11–6 record.
 The Jaspers earned a bid to the NCAA Playoffs in 2002, playing Georgetown.
 They fell to Georgetown 12–7 in the first round of the NCAAs.
-They have produced many ALL-MAAC players throughout the 15 years of the program.
+They have produced many All-MAAC players throughout the 15 years of the program.

 The fencing team has been coached by former two-time Olympian Herb Cohen.